naisha-gurung/MedNova/README.md

 ## 🏗 Key Design Decisions

+### Role-Aware Dashboards
+The `/api/dashboard/stats` endpoint detects the requesting user's role and returns only the data relevant to them.
+Patients receive their own appointment and prescription counts — no hospital-level metrics.
+Doctors receive their personal schedule stats.
+Admins are the only role that receives revenue figures.
+This is enforced server-side; the frontend simply renders whichever dashboard component matches the `role` field in the API response.

 ### No Double Booking
 Appointments enforce uniqueness at the database level via a compound index on `(doctor, date, timeSlot)`.
 The API also checks in-memory before attempting insertion.